 Problems with "Eating Animals"

-Mindy Isser used to hold the unnuanced opinion that eating animals is wrong & one should not do it.
-Now she holds the much more nuanced opinion that eating animals is wrong & one should not do it, except sometimes when it’s kinda okay; besides, choosing veganism is far less important than working for systemic change.
+Mindy Isser used to hold the unnuanced opinion that eating animals is wrong and one should not do it.
+Now she holds the much more nuanced opinion that eating animals is wrong and one should not do it, except sometimes when it’s kinda okay; besides, choosing veganism is far less important than working for systemic change.

 I want to make some points related to this article that I think Isser ignores or is unaware of.
 But first let me say this.
 There is a lot that I agree with in it.
-Some obvious examples include: factory farming is a blight upon humanity; people are often inconsistent & hypocritical in which animals they support & how; working conditions in slaughterhouses are terrible; no person is perfect along every moral dimension; & much more.
-Also, Isser relates having been mostly vegan for over 15 years & that is something that I admire deeply.
+Some obvious examples include: factory farming is a blight upon humanity; people are often inconsistent and hypocritical in which animals they support and how; working conditions in slaughterhouses are terrible; no person is perfect along every moral dimension; and much more.
+Also, Isser relates having been mostly vegan for over 15 years and that is something that I admire deeply.
 She is probably a better person than I am.
 But her piece, I think, is flawed.

 She begins by making the case that it is not enough to care about non-human animals, one must also care about humans:

 But even beyond the specific tonal failures of some of PETA’s campaigns, animal rights’ activists have often faced criticism for their priorities – in a world with so much suffering, with millions of people hungry and homeless, it can be grating to see people singularly focused on non-humans. […] And yet many of these animal activists have very little to say about the workers in meat processing and packing plants […] This unfortunately includes groups like PETA, who commit a kind of specieism [sic] of their own: not caring about humans.